Xe/site/blog/site-update-salary-transparency.markdown

 be doing a disservice to the community.

 Please consider publishing your salary data like this as well.
-By open, voulntary transparency we can help to end stigmas around discussing pay and help ensure that the next generations of people in tech are treated fairly.
+By open, voluntary transparency we can help to end stigmas around discussing pay and help ensure that the next generations of people in tech are treated fairly.
 Stigmas thrive in darkness but die in the light of day.
 You can help end the stigma by playing your cards out in the open like this.